How to Choose a Property Surveyor

 Also look for a firm that will deliver your survey report in a timely manner.
 No one wants to wait a week to find out the condition of their potential home, which is why Novello can turn your report around in just a few days.

 The Novello experience

-With in-depth knowledge of the property markets in London and Surrey, Novello is ideally placed to guide and advise you through what can be a stressful time.
+With in-depth knowledge of the property market Novello is ideally placed to guide and advise you through what can be a stressful time.
 We’ll listen to your needs and concerns and advise on the best course of action, so you get the information you need to proceed with confidence.
 We’re honest, transparent, responsive and passionate about what we do and, as experts in our field, we will provide you with clear, accurate, impartial information all at a competitive price.